As an Amazon Associate we earn from qualifying purchases.

 The main challenge with pot roasts is the time investment.
 The weight and shape of the meat both make a huge difference in how long it will take to become tender.
 In general, expect at least 1 hour per pound of meat braising and at least 30 minutes to reduce the liquid down at the end.

 Pot roast is a textbook way to demonstrate the development of flavor while cooking.
-We sear the meat to encourage browning through the Maillard reaction.
+I sear the meat to encourage browning through the Maillard reaction.

-We cook down the meat over a long time to dissolve the fat, connective tissue, and gelatin to create a thick delicious sauce and tenderize our meat.
-Finally, we reduce down the liquid content of the sauce to concentrate it’s flavor.
+I cook down the meat over a long time to dissolve the fat, connective tissue, and gelatin to create a thick delicious sauce and tenderize my meat.
+Finally, I reduce down the liquid content of the sauce to concentrate its flavor.

 What Pairs with Pot Roasts?

 Mashed potatoes are my favorite pairing with a pot roast.
 Why?
 Because of gravy.
 Since you are using a wet cooking method, you always end up with sauce that can be reduced down into gravy at the end.
 This makes already luxurious mashed potatoes into something spectacular.

 When it comes to wine, pot roasts is the stuff cabs and bordeaux are made for.
-We encourage you to go full body and flavor on your wine when pairing with a pot roast.
+I encourage you to go full body and flavor on your wine when pairing it with a pot roast.
 If you want to try something a little out of left field, try a rioja or barbera with your next roast.

 The beauty of the pot roast is that you can cook the whole thing in 1 pot or a rondeau pan.
 You’ll still need a cutting board and knife to prep, but cooking should be nice and simple.

 - 1/2 onion